Roman-Nyatin/salsa/CONTRIBUTING.md

-# Contributing to Fast-ASDLC
+# Contributing to SALSA

-First of all, thank you for considering contributing to Fast-ASDLC!
-Our goal is to maintain a world-class AI-native Agentic SDLC framework, and that requires high standards.
+First of all, thank you for considering contributing to SALSA!

 ## 🏛 Our Philosophy: BDFL & Quality First
-Fast-ASDLC follows the **BDFL (Benevolent Dictator For Life)** model.
+SALSA follows the **BDFL (Benevolent Dictator For Life)** model.
 The author maintains final approval over all changes to ensure the framework remains architecturally consistent and optimized for AI agents.

 ### The Gold Standards
-Every contribution must strictly adhere to [Fast-ASDLC methodology](/.agents/fast-asdlc/METHODOLOGY.md) and core Fast-ASDLC principles:
+Every contribution must strictly adhere to [Fast-ASDLC methodology](/.agents/fast-asdlc/METHODOLOGY.md) and core SALSA principles.
-1.  **Everything-as-Code:** Documentation, diagrams, code, and infrastructure are code.
-2.  **Hexagonal Architecture:** Strict isolation of the Domain layer.
-3.  **SOLID Principles:** Especially the Single Responsibility and Open/Closed principles.
-4.  **Spec-Driven:** No implementation code should be submitted without a corresponding architectural specification in `/docs/specs/`.
-5.  **LLM-Friendly:** Markdown and Mermaid.js are preferred to minimize context window usage.

 ## 🛠 How to Contribute